ory/docs/README.md

 ---
 ```

 - `id` is the document identifier that makes up the last part of the document
   URL.
 Try to come up with a short ID that accurately describes the content.
 IDs
   that use multiple words must use hyphens (`-`) to separate the words.
 - `title` is the document title that’s displayed as the page header.
 Used by
-  search engines when displaying search result.
+  search engines when displaying search results.
 Try to make it descriptive so
   that it helps readers understand what the document is about at the first
   glance.
 If it comes out long(ish), you can overwrite it by adding a `h1` in
   the very first line following the front matter.
 Use sentence case.
 - `sidebar_label` represents the document title used in the sidebar (left
   navigation).
 Create a short document title that fits the sidebar width.
 Use
   sentence case.